-Show at E Share of credit for TFN amounts withheld from interest and dividends any share of credit for TFN amounts withheld from interest, dividends and unit trust distributions.
+Show at E Share of credit for TFN amounts withheld from interest, dividends and unit trust distributions any share of credit for TFN amounts withheld from interest, dividends and unit trust distributions.

 Show at V Share of credits for tax withheld from managed investment trust fund payments any share of credits for tax withheld from managed investment trust fund payments.